Development of the chakras

 - the forces which form the organs in man for Imaginative consciousness come from the Buddhi Plane (also known as the World of Archetypal Images) (see 1910-03-28-GA119 extract below)

-Schema FMC00.096 shows an verview of the major chakras and nadis:
+Schema FMC00.096 illustrates the major chakras and nadis:

 Schema FMC00.092 sketches the natural timeline of anticipated development of the throat chakra.
 Note the link with the twelve subraces or cultural ages represented by the twelve apostles, that end with the second cultural age of the sixth epoch.
 And 1906-10-04-GA091 describes this exact period for the Christ to come fully into power and humanity starts to understand Christ.